linfaxin/AndroidUIX/README.md

 ### Getting Started

-You can read and clone [Hello World App](https://github.com/linfaxin/AndroidUI4Web-HelloWorld) to get a start.
+You can use [AndroidUI-CLI](https://github.com/linfaxin/AndroidUI-CLI) to create a HelloWorld Project.

 ### 60fps